sjmudd/ps-top/README.md

 `pstop` needs `SELECT` access to `performance_schema` tables.
 It will not run if access to the required tables is not available.

-setup_instruments: To view the Mutex page it is likely you will need to change the configuration of setup_instruments. pstop needs UPDATE rights on this table to do that.
-If the pstop user does not have this right then the configuration will not be modified and you may see no data.
-When pstop stops it will restore the setup_instruments configuration back to its original settings if it successfully updated the table when starting up.
+setup_instruments: To view the Mutex or Stage page pstop will try to change the configuration if needed and if you have grants to do this.
+If the server is --read-only or you don't have sufficient grants and the changes can not be made these pages may be empty.
+Pior to stopping pstop will restore the setup_instruments configuration back to its original settings if it had successfully updated the table when starting up.

 ### Screens